JanWerth/KitchenApp-MobileEngineering/readme.md

 #### Updating a Product

 By clicking on a product a modal pops up where all of the product's data can be edited.
-The presented form is very similar to the `Add product form`, but this time it is not possible to close an item once it is open (Except if you clicked on the box to open it, but then do not save it).
+The presented form is very similar to the `Add product form`, but this time it is not possible to close an item once it is open (except if you clicked on the box to open it, but then do not save it).
 To update the `Last checked date` you can open the `Edit Ingredient Modal` and simply click on `Update`.
 This will set the last `Last checked date` to now.

 https://user-images.githubusercontent.com/64210185/122636996-92484080-d0ec-11eb-96e3-64349aa9503c.mp4